Coronavirus hospitalizations rise sharply in several states following Memorial Day

 The Carolinas have also seen a rise in hospitalizations, with North Carolina experiencing the second-largest spike in the nation behind Texas.
 North Carolina’s upward trend began after Memorial Day.
 On May 26, the state reported 621 hospitalizations but two weeks later, that number has climbed to 774.

-In South Carolina, hospitalizations sharply increased from the start of the week until Tuesday.
-In that 24-hour span, there have been 30 new hospitalizations, or a 6 percent jump, for a total of 507 covid-19 patients.
+In South Carolina, hospitalizations sharply increased Monday.
+In that 24-hour span, there were 30 new hospitalizations, or a 6 percent jump, for a total of 507 covid-19 patients.
 With the current spike, 12 counties in South Carolina have reached 75 percent of hospital capacity or greater, according to the state’s health department.

 Mississippi has reported 18,109 cases since the pandemic begin.
 On Tuesday, it recorded 671 hospitalizations, a new daily high.
-It has seen an 17 percent increase in new hospitalizations since Memorial Day, with 573 reported on May 25.
+It has seen an 17 percent increase in hospitalizations since Memorial Day, with 573 reported on May 25.

 In Utah, new covid-19 cases are on the rise and as a result, so are hospitalizations.
 Utah’s coronavirus task force tweeted that the state has seen a spike in coronavirus cases, and it wasn’t because of testing or a lone outbreak.

-Similar to other regions, Utah’s numbers have climbed steadily since Memorial Day, as the average number of new cases has increased 12 of the past 15 days.
-Over that two-week span, Utah has reported a 42 percent increase in hospitalizations and as of Tuesday afternoon, 230 patients were hospitalized with covid-19.
+Similar to other regions, Utah’s numbers have climbed steadily since Memorial Day, as the seven-day average of new cases has increased 12 of the past 15 days.
+Over that two-week span, Utah’s current hospitalizations more than doubled, and as of Tuesday afternoon, 230 patients were hospitalized with covid-19.

 Arizona tourist sites were packed for Memorial Day weekend.
 Lake Havasu, a popular vacation destination, was full, according to local officials.
 In South Carolina, a host of entertainment venues, including zoos, aquariums and water parks, were allowed to open the weekend ahead of Memorial Day.
 In North Carolina, restaurants were allowed to open at reduced capacity and public pools at 50 percent capacity during Memorial Day weekend.